marcocado/nelder-mead/README.md

 # Nelder-Mead method for nonlinear optimization

 Searches for the minimum of a function.
-Nelder-Mead method was tested with the Himmelblau function.
+The Nelder-Mead method was tested with the Himmelblau function.

 ![](https://github.com/marcocado/nelder_mead/blob/main/downhill_simplex.gif)